 Tab.
-2 to 4 - households total by deciles distribution base on net monetary income per capita and EU equivalent size, households of employees and household of pensioners by quintile distribution based on net monetary income per capita.
-The households were ordered and divided into deciles/quintiles according to the net per capita household income, or net equivalised household income using the modified OECD equivalent size.
+2 to 4 - households total by deciles based on net monetary income per capita and modified OECD equivalence scale, households of employees and households of pensioners by quintiles based on net monetary income per capita.
+The households were ordered and divided into deciles/quintiles according to the net per capita household income, or net equivalised household income using the modified OECD equivalence scale.
 The values of deciles and quintiles are incomes of the last household in that quintile group.
 While grossing up the survey data, it is not possible to maintain exactly the same number of households in each quintile group.
 Therefore, the household counts may slightly differ.

 Tab.
-5 is the result of comparison of the monthly net household incomes (after deduction of housing costs) with their subsistence minimum from the national law on social need (as of 2010).
+5 is the result of comparison of the monthly net household incomes (after deduction of housing costs) with their subsistence minimum from the national law on social need (as of 2011).
 The multiples of the subsistence minimum were adjusted to correspond with social security benefit entitlement limits.